oxxooxfarm/oxxo/README.md

 # oxxo
 funny najaa
 start of journeyy
-go to the moon or to the hell
-happy or ugly
-new or stupid
+go to the moon or to the hella happy or ugly new or stupid ok bye
-ok bye